ilent2/otslm/docs/Advanced-Beams.rst

 At this stage, the pattern is for a continuous amplitude device.
-To convert the continuous amplitude to a binary amplitude, we can use ``otslm.tools.dither``.
+To convert the continuous amplitude to a binary amplitude, we can use :func:`+otslm.+tools.dither`.
 It is possible to do this all in one step using one call to ``finalize`` but this allows additional control over the dither.